rjharishabh/github-spider/README.md

 # Github Spider
-Github Spider is a tool to spider Github users' data such as name, public repos count, followers count and following count using Github API and store the data into sqlite database.
+Github Spider is a tool to spider Github users' data such as name, public repos count, followers count and following count using Github API and store the data into SQLite database.
+You can view the database contents using [SQLite Browser](https://sqlitebrowser.org/).

 ## Dependencies
 **Github Spider** depends on the following python modules: